 However, the scarcity of skilled personnel who can handle the operation of nuclear medicine in the underdeveloped and developing countries of the APAC region is one of the major factors limiting the market growth.
 In addition, poor awareness levels among people and unavailability of nuclear imaging equipment, side effects associated with nuclear medicine procedures and high costs associated with the treatment procedures are inhibiting the growth rate of the APAC nuclear medicine market.

-This research report on the Asia Pacific nuclear medicine market has been segmented and sub-segmented into the following categories:
+This research report on the APAC nuclear medicine market has been segmented and sub-segmented into the following categories: